mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-To use these you need to specify subspecs:
+To use these extensions, you need to specify subspecs:

 ```ruby
 pod "PromiseKit"